Keyaku/ia-g38/README.md

-# Inteligência Artificial - Grupo 38
+# IST - Inteligência Artificial - Projects

+A directory of projects of various years.